 Step 2: Register with Colorado.
 Any company that pays employees in Colorado must register with the Colorado Secretary of State.
 You must also register with the Colorado Department of Revenue and the Department of Labor and Employment so you have an account to credit your withholdings.

 Step 3: Create your payroll process.
 If you work for an established business, you may have inherited a payroll process.
-But if your company is brand new, you may need to start your payroll process, which means deciding how often you’ll be paying employees, when you’ll pay them, how you’ll track and calculate hourly employees’ work time, etc. Overall, you can opt to do payroll yourself by hand, set up an Excel payroll template, or sign up for a payroll service to help you handle your Colorado payroll.
+But if your company is brand-new, you may need to start your payroll process, which means deciding how often you’ll be paying employees, when you’ll pay them, how you’ll track and calculate hourly employees’ work time, and how to handle any employee benefits you offer.
+Overall, you can opt to do payroll yourself by hand, set up an Excel payroll template, or sign up for a payroll service to help you handle your Colorado payroll.

 Step 4: Have employees fill out relevant forms.
 New employees should submit certain documentation, including payroll forms, during onboarding.
 All employees must complete I-9 verification no later than their third day on the job.
 Every employee must also have a completed W-4 on file.
 Colorado does not have a separate W-4 form so you can use the federal version.
 Employees must also provide you with direct deposit information.

-Step 5: Review time sheets.
+Step 5: Collect, review, and approve time sheets.
 This step is one you’ll repeat as you do payroll each period.
 Keeping track of employees’ hours is essential for ensuring accurate payroll.
-Whether you use paper time sheets or time and attendance software, review time sheets for accuracy and discuss any errors or issues with employees right away.
-Having employees sign their time sheets is a good idea, whether they do so electronically or by pen on paper.
+Whether you use paper time sheets (not recommended) or time and attendance software, review time sheets for accuracy and discuss any errors or issues with employees right away.
+Having employees sign their timesheets is a good idea, whether they do so electronically or by pen on paper.

-Step 7: Pay employee wages, benefits, and taxes.
+Step 6: Calculate payroll and pay employees.
+Use a standard process to calculate payroll.
+A payroll software will reduce errors.
+Don’t forget to calculate withholdings for non-residents unless you have a bona fide business location in their state.
 Most companies today use direct deposit to pay their employees, but cash (not the best way) and paper check are also options.
 You can pay your federal and state taxes online.
 If you use a benefits provider, it should work with you to make deductions simple, automatic, and electronic.

-- Monthly: When the IRS assigns you a monthly schedule, you need to deposit employment taxes on payments made during a calendar month by the 15th of the following month
+- Monthly depositors are required to deposit employment taxes on payments made during a month by the 15th day of the following month.

-- Semiweekly: When the IRS assigns you a semiweekly schedule, you must deposit employment taxes for payments made Wednesday, Thursday, and Friday by the following Wednesday, and for payments made Saturday, Sunday, Monday, and Tuesday, by the following Friday
+- Every other week depositors are required to deposit employment taxes for payments made Wednesday, Thursday, and/or Friday by the following Wednesday.
+Taxes on payments made Saturday, Sunday, Monday, and/or Tuesday are due by the following Friday.

 Step 10: Complete year-end payroll reports.
 At the end of the year, you will need to first complete all W-2 forms for your employees and 1099 forms for your independent contractors.
 These forms must be provided to employees and contractors no later than Jan.
 31 of the following year.